 13:27: ‘“And you* place my feet in the stocks and guard all my paths.
 For the soles of my feet you* have carved a limit.’”

 God has locked him up and guards him like a criminal.
-He has engraved a limit beyond which Job is not allowed to go.
+He has made a limit beyond which Job is not able to go.

 13:28: ‘“And he, like something rotten, wears out, like a garment a moth has eaten;’”

 Meanwhile, Job says, mankind, referring especially to himself, is wearing out like something rotten, or clothing eaten by moths.

 14:1: ‘“Man born of woman is short of days and abounding in trouble.’”

 14:2: ‘“He went out like a flower and he withered; he fled as a shadow and does not remain.’”